 Software development is the process of planning, designing, creating, testing, and deploying a software product to perform a specific function.
 It may seem simple to develop a small program, but building enterprise-level software is quite challenging.
 Consequently, it is important to follow a proper methodology when developing the software product.
 In this case, SDLC (Software Development Life Cycle) and STLC (Software Testing Life Cycle) are important.
 STLC and SDLC are both interrelated in some way, or you could say that one is the predecessor to the other.
+SDLC refers to a sequence of activities during the software development process, whereas STLC refers to a sequence of activities during software testing.
+The SDLC is primarily concerned with software development.
 It is for a simple reason: if you are developing something for a specific purpose (client need), then before deploying it, it must be tested.
 SDLC and STLC differ in their life cycles, but before looking at their differences, let’s see what SDLC and STLC are exactly.

 What is SDLC?

 The Software Development Life Cycle (SDLC) describes the process of various activities followed by the software industry to produce working software.
 It entails planning, requirement gathering, analysis, designing, implementing, testing, and maintenance.
-In other words, it covers the entire life cycle of software, such as its conception to its retirement.
+In other words, it covers the entire life cycle of software, such as its conception to its during the SDLC, actual code is developed, and work is carried out according to the design documents..
 The SDLC life cycle consists of phases, each of which has its own processes and deliverables.
 Our software applications can be developed in a well-defined and systematic manner with the help of SDLC.
 The end result of the process should be a software system that meets or exceeds customer expectations. that is completed within estimated timeframes and within budget, and is cost-effective to maintain and enhance.

 Key features of SDLC